Synthesis and materialization of a reaction-diffusion French flag pattern: Results

-DNA oligonucleotides are particularly well suited to construct pattern-forming molecular programs\cite{Chirieleison2013, Padirac2013, Scalise2014, Zadorin2015}.
-On the one hand, the reactivity of the hybridization reaction obeys simple rules and a wide array of methods coming from biotechnology renders their synthesis, analysis and modification straightforward.
-On the other hand, they can be easily interfaced with materials such as DNA nanostructures\cite{Rothemund2006}, aptamers\cite{Franco2011}, nanoparticles \cite{Mirkin1996} and hydrogels \cite{Lee2012}.
-We thus engineered a series of bistable networks using the PEN DNA toolbox, a molecular programming language designed to construct networks analogous to transcriptional ones but using only simple biochemical reactions\cite{Montagne2011} .
-This technology has recently been applied to construct out-of-equilibirum networks displaying oscillations\cite{Montagne2011, Fujii2013}, bistability\cite{Padirac2012} and traveling concentration waves\cite{Padirac2013, Zadorin2015, Zambrano2015}.
-Figure~\ref{fig1}B depicts the simplest bistable network used here, with a first-order positive feedback loop and a non-linear repressor (Extended Data Figures~\ref{fig:MontBif1}-\ref{fig:MontBif3}).
-The nodes of the network, A$_1$ and R$_1$, are respectively 11 and 15-mer single-stranded DNAs (ssDNAs), analogous to transcription factors.
-Self-activation is set by T$_{A_1}$, a 22-mer ssDNA template that plays the role of a gene.
+DNA oligonucleotides are particularly well-suited to construct pattern-forming reaction networks.\cite{Chirieleison2013, Padirac2013, Scalise2014, Zadorin2015} The reactivity of the hybridization reaction obeys simple rules and a wide array of methods coming from biotechnology renders their synthesis, analysis and modification straightforward.
+We thus engineered a series of bistable networks using the PEN DNA toolbox, a molecular programming language designed to construct networks analogous to transcriptional ones but using only simple biochemical reactions.\cite{Montagne2011} This technology has recently been applied to construct out-of-equilibirum networks displaying oscillations\cite{Montagne2011, Fujii2013}, bistability\cite{Padirac2012} and traveling concentration waves.\cite{Padirac2013, Zadorin2015, Zambrano2015} Fig.~\ref{fig1}b depicts the simplest bistable network used here, with a first-order positive feedback loop and a non-linear repressor\cite{Montagne2016} (Supplementary Figs.~\ref{fig:MontBif1}-\ref{fig:MontBif3}).
+The nodes of the network, A$_1$ and R$_1$, are respectively 11 and 15-mer single-stranded DNAs (ssDNAs).
+Self-activation is set by T$_{A_1}$, a 22-mer ssDNA template.
 Repression is encoded by promoting the degradation of A$_1$ with a threshold given by $R_1$\cite{Montagne2016} ---italized species names indicate concentration throughout the text.
-Three enzymes ---a polymerase, an exonuclease and a nicking enzyme--- provide the metabolic functions homologous to the transcription-translation machinery and dissipate free energy from a reservoir of deoxynucleotides (dNTPs).
-As it happens in transcription networks, A$_1$ is continuously produced and degraded but the total template ---gene--- concentration is fixed.
+Three enzymes ---a polymerase, an exonuclease and a nicking enzyme--- catalyze the three basic reactions ---DNA polymerization, ssDNA degradation and the nicking of double stranded DNA (dsDNA) in the presence of the correct recognition sequence--- and dissipate free energy from a reservoir of deoxynucleoside triphosphates (dNTPs).
+In comparison with gene regulatory networks, template T$_{A_1}$ plays the role of a gene, encoding information, A$_1$ and R$_1$ are analogous to transcription factors, as they promote or repress the activity of the template, and the three enzymes provide the metabolic functions homologous to the transcription-translation machinery.
+Moreover, A$_1$ is continuously produced and degraded but the total template ---gene--- concentration is fixed.
 In contrast to networks in vivo, molecular interactions are well-known and the mechanism and kinetic rates can be precisely determined\cite{Montagne2011}.